-ART 1450 Art History I: Ancient through Medieval (4cr) ART 1460 Art History II: Renaissance through Modern (4cr) II.
-Twelve (12) Credits in Studio Courses 3.2.02.3.2 Minor in Art History The art history minor is designed for non-art majors.
+ART 1470 Introduction to Art History (4cr)

+ART 2470 Modern and Contemporary Art (4cr)

+II.
+Twelve (12) Credits in Studio Courses

+3.2.02.3.2 - Minor in Art History

+The art history minor is designed for non-art majors.
 Art history is a field of study that analyzes visual images and material objects and seeks to understand their form and why and how we use them.
 Art history is also the investigation of an artwork's historical context and mode of production.
 These inquiries can lead in many different directions involving issues of race, class, gender, and nationality; problems of patronage and taste; and questions of exchange, reception, conservation, and restoration.
 The history of art is an ideal field for students who wish to acquire a general cultural background in art; to develop analytical, writing, and oral presentation skills; and to sharpen critical sensibilities.
 The minor is designed for students who seek to study art history in depth as a complement to their major area of study.
 It allows students to study art historical topics that cover a variety of regions, cultures, and time periods.

 Grades: Students must pass all courses at a grade of C or better to count toward fulfillment of the art history minor.
 In addition, students must maintain an overall GPA of 2.0.

-Total Credit Hours: To fulfill the minor requirements for art history, students must earn a minimum of 24 credit hours distributed in the following way: Requirements:
+Total Credit Hours: To fulfill the minor requirements for art history, students must earn a minimum of 24 credit hours distributed in the following way:

+Requirements: